markvu2607/a7m-api/memory-bank/progress.md

 ## What Works

-Based on the initial review of the codebase, the following features appear to be implemented:
+Based on the review of the codebase, the following features have been implemented and appear to be functional:

-- Core NestJS application structure
+- Core NestJS application structure and module organization
-- Module organization for main features
-- Authentication system with JWT
+- Authentication system with JWT including login, registration, and password reset
-- User management
+- User management with profile operations
-- Problem definition and management
+- Problem definition and management with testcase support
-- Solution management
+- Solution management for maintaining official solutions
-- Submission handling
+- Submission recording and retrieval
-- Tag system for categorization
+- Tag system for problem categorization
 - S3 integration for file storage
-- Email service integration
+- Email service integration for notifications
+- Code execution and evaluation through Judge0 integration:
+  - Running code against test cases
+  - Submitting code for evaluation
+  - Comparing user output with expected output
+  - Recording detailed submission results

 ## What's In Progress

-Without deeper code analysis, it's difficult to determine what's actively in progress, but the coding module appears to be a recent addition and may be under active development.
+The coding module appears to be a recent addition and is still under active development.
+Specific areas in progress include:

+- Enhanced language support beyond Python
+- Optimization of code execution workflow
+- Integration of more comprehensive testing strategies
+- Error handling improvements for edge cases in code execution

 ## What's Left To Build

-Without detailed requirements, it's challenging to identify specific missing features.
-However, common features for a coding platform that might need implementation:
+Based on the codebase review and common requirements for coding platforms, these features may need implementation:

-- Advanced search and filtering capabilities
+- Advanced search and filtering capabilities for problems and submissions
-- Analytics and statistics
+- Analytics and statistics for user performance and problem difficulty
-- Leaderboards or rankings
+- Leaderboards or rankings based on user performance
+- Support for contests or timed coding challenges
-- Batch operations for administrators
+- Batch operations for administrators to manage problems and users
-- Integration with additional external services
+- Integration with additional external services (e.g., plagiarism detection)
-- Enhanced notification systems
+- Enhanced notification systems for submission results
-- Performance optimizations for scaling
+- Performance optimizations for scaling under load
+- Custom testcase creation by users during problem-solving

 ## Known Issues

-No specific issues have been identified yet.
-Future updates to this document will track known bugs, technical debt, and limitations.
+- The app.module.ts has a TODO comment regarding TypeORM synchronize setting for different environments
+- The coding module may need refinement for handling errors and timeouts in code execution
+- The current implementation seems focused on Python with the createPythonTemplate function, suggesting limited multi-language support

 ## Current Status Summary

-The A7M API appears to be a functional NestJS backend for a coding platform with core features implemented.
-More detailed analysis is needed to determine the completeness and quality of individual modules.
+The A7M API is a functional NestJS backend for a coding platform with core features implemented.
+The recent development of the coding module with Judge0 integration has added essential code execution capabilities.
+The system can now handle the complete workflow from problem definition to code submission and evaluation.

 ## Next Milestone

-As this is the initial memory bank creation, specific milestones are not yet documented.
-Future updates will track upcoming milestones and their criteria.
+The next milestone appears to be enhancing the coding module with:

+1. Support for multiple programming languages
+2. Performance optimizations for code execution
+3. More robust error handling
+4. Integration with the front-end application

 ## Testing Status

 The project has Jest configured for both unit and E2E testing.
-A more detailed review of test coverage is needed to assess the testing status accurately.
+While the test configuration is in place, additional tests may be needed for the recently added coding module to ensure proper functionality and error handling for code execution and evaluation.